AgathaZareth/AgathaZareth/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+#### Here are some things about me:

-- 🔭 I’m currently working on some bootcamp prep work before starting Data Science bootcamp with Flatiron
+- 🔭 I’m currently working on data engineering.
+I am currently a phase_1 student in Flatiron data science flex program.
+My cohort started March 14th.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning all about git and github
 - 💬 Ask me about Animal Behavior
 - 📫 How to reach me: text is best
 - 😄 Pronouns: she her
-- ⚡ Fun fact: Lived most my adult life not realizing I have OCD... that bubble has been popped and there is no going back
+- ⚡ Fun fact: Lived most my adult life not realizing I have OCD... that bubble has been popped.